ziyao233/limine/PROTOCOL.md

 The `MAIR_EL1` register will at least contain entries for the above-mentioned caching modes, in an unspecified order.

-In order to access MMIO regions, the kernel must ensure the correct caching mode is used on its own.
+In order to access MMIO regions, the executable must ensure the correct caching mode is used on its own.

 ### riscv64

 If the `Svpbmt` extension is available, all framebuffer memory regions are mapped with `PBMT=NC` to enable write-combining optimizations.
-The kernel executable, loaded at or above `0xffffffff80000000`, and all HHDM and identity map memory regions are mapped with the default `PBMT=PMA`.
+The executable, loaded at or above `0xffffffff80000000`, and all HHDM and identity map memory regions are mapped with the default `PBMT=PMA`.